 Research block grants are:

-- Reward the performance of providers in attracting research income
+- awarded based on the relative performance of each higher education provider in attracting research income and supporting students to complete HDRs.

 Providers have the autonomy in allocating research block grant funding to support: